Moira Rose: Concept and casting

 The character of Moira Rose was developed by Schitt's Creek's father-son co-creators Eugene and Dan Levy.
 She (along with the rest of the Rose family) was inspired by the wealthy reality TV stars of such programs as Keeping Up with the Kardashians and The Real Housewives franchise.
 The Levys always envisioned the character to be a former soap star and socialite, but say that O'Hara brought an "extreme affectation" to Moira which made her "so much funnier than [we] imagined".
 O'Hara was the creators' first choice for the role.
-She was offered the role by Eugene Levy, whom she has known since the 1970s.
+She was offered it by Eugene Levy, whom she has known since the 1970s.
 They first met at The Second City improv troupe in Toronto and went on to co-star in SCTV and several Christopher Guest films.
 She was initially reluctant, citing "laziness" and an aversion to long-term projects.
 Levy subsequently contacted another actress for the role, but was ultimately able to convince O'Hara to participate in the pilot presentation by assuring her that she was not obligated to commit to the full series.
 When the show was picked up to series by the CBC, O'Hara agreed to continue in the role.